Blair2004/NexoPOS/readme/php/CrudAPI.md

 For example, the Crud Component responsible of managing the customers group is `ns.customers-groups`.
 A deeper guide on registering/extending existing Crud components will be provided later.

 ## Using Crud API
-As every crud class inherist the `CrudService::class`, you now can just return a single line of code from your controller to create a table or a form.
+As every crud class inherit from the `CrudService::class`, you now can just return a single line of code from your controller to either render a table or a form.

 ### Create Table with CrudService::table()
 That static method will be the Crud object call the necessary properties to build your CRUD UI.
 Here is concretely how you can do that :